RobHaii/miniMips-Virtual-machine/README.md

 ### Object file format

-We designed our own object file format with minimal features to support all our primitive instructions. the figure below demonstarates the object format we used:
+We designed our own object file format with minimal features to support all our primitive instructions.
+The figure below demonstarates the object format we used:

 ```c
 +---------------------------+